4clarissaNT4/WebClarissaNT/README.md

 ```

 2. Running the website
-Install the extension called "Live Ser ver" in Visual Studio Code and run this website by clicking right mouse and select "Open with live server".
+Install the extension called "Live Server" in Visual Studio Code and run this website by clicking right mouse and select "Open with live server".

 ## Author
 <div id="contributor">